8 Steps to Increase Traffic to Your Website: Part Seven

 So watch what you’re doing with PPC services and do your homework.
 Our own top two PPC experts have 24 years paid search experience between them and, whilst we can’t expect you to match their lofty standards, you can learn a lot from them.

 - Stay on top of your PPC campaigns, every day if you can.

 - Adjust your ads.
 Write new ads when you see good ads performing well and switch off poor performing ads.

 - Feel free to kill off campaigns where spend is high and clicks are low.

-- Experiment if you have some budget – take tentative steps to explore and spend more if you see results
+- Experiment if you have some budget – take tentative steps to explore and spend more if you see positive results.

 - Do set budgets – and stay on top of accounts to ensure you’re not spending more than your budget for certain bid strategies for instance.

 This is a very brief overview of getting into paid search campaigns.
 But there is so much more.
-Go ahead and get your feet wet but, if you need expert advice or help with PPC management, let us know.
+Go ahead and get your feet wet and if you need expert advice or help with PPC management and PPC services, let us know.

-Clever Marketing are a Hampshire PPC agency managing a variety of PPC accounts for clients locally, nationally and internationally.
+Clever Marketing are a Berkshire, Surrey & Hampshire PPC agency managing a variety of PPC accounts for clients locally, nationally and internationally.
 We pride ourselves on our passionate and results-driven philosophy, giving you our full attention and total success from PPC.